dotnet/msbuild/documentation/specs/static-graph.md

 ```

 To summarize, there are two main patterns for build dimensions which are handled:
-1. The project crosstargets, in which case the SDK needs to specify the crosstargeting build dimensions.
+1. The project multitargets, in which case the SDK needs to specify the multitargeting build dimensions.
 2. A different set of global properties are used to choose the dimension like with Configuration or Platform.
 The project graph supports this via multiple entry points.

 ### Building a project graph